 Check whether tap water in your area is safe to drink.
 If it is safe we suggest you also filter the water before drinking.
 This will help to eliminate some of the toxins found in most water supplies.
 There are many simple charcoal filtering systems you can buy.
 You can keep it simple and just use a filtering jug or get a system fitted to the main water supply in your home.

 For both systems do make sure you replace the filters as per the manufacturer's instructions.
 Don't believe the reports that say filtered water is worse than tap water.
-This only becomes a problem when the filters aren't changed properly and is often misinformation pumped out by scare mongering companies.
+This only becomes a problem when the filters aren't changed properly and this bad news is often misinformation pumped out by scaremongering competitors.
 Use common sense.
 Filter your water and make it a pleasure to drink a nice, refreshing glass of water.